 Welcome from Dean Daleen Millard

-Let me extend to you a very warm welcome to the Faculty of Law at Thompson Rivers University.
-The first law students arrived in September of 2011 and after a decade, we can proudly state that our students have been readily embraced by the legal profession with almost 100 percent of our graduates employed throughout BC, Alberta, Ontario and elsewhere in Canada.
+Welcome to the Faculty of Law at Thompson Rivers University.
+The first law students arrived in September of 2011 and after a decade, we can proudly state that our students have been readily embraced by the legal profession.
+Almost 100 percent of our graduates are employed throughout BC, Alberta, Ontario and elsewhere in Canada.
+Our first class (2014) will celebrate their 10-year anniversary during the upcoming academic year and we are looking forward to marking this milestone with them.

 Our curriculum has been expanding to include a range of particularly unique and progressive aspects.
-While information is available describing all of our courses in greater detail, our first-year and upper year courses include distinct consideration of relevant Aboriginal legal issues arising within those subjects.
-Once implemented, our curriculum will include a mandatory second year course that will answer the Indian Residential School Truth and Reconciliation Commission’s Call for Action #28.
+While information is available describing all of our courses in greater detail, our first-year and upper year courses include distinct consideration of Indigenous content.
+This includes a mandatory second year course that will answer the Truth and Reconciliation Commission’s Call for Action #28.
 This call is directed at all Canadian law schools and we are proud to have developed quality learning materials in collaboration with local Indigenous communities.
 The statement adopted by our Faculty Council on July 9, 2015 can be read here.

 Our campus is located in Kamloops, British Columbia, Canada where it offers a unique and visually stunning topographical setting in BC’s Interior region overlooking the beautiful North and South Thompson Rivers and the mountains.
 Attending the Faculty of Law at TRU means living in a friendly and progressive community with access to world-class amenities — skiing, golf, lakes and mountains are all within easy reach.
 Vancouver, Calgary, Edmonton and Seattle are all an easy drive away, and the Okanagan and Shuswap lakes, with their excellent wineries, scenery, and amenities are at your doorstep.
 Kamloops is one of Canada’s warmest and sunniest cities.
 Sun Peaks, Canada’s second largest ski resort, as well as 13 exceptional golf courses, are less than one hour drive away.
 Our city is known as the Tournament Capital of Canada as well as one of the friendliest in the country.